Geospatial Analytics Ph.D. Program Handbook

 Each committee member should frame their set of questions to be answered and submitted within a 10-hour time period.
 Individual committee members should specify if the question is to be answered with or without notes (closed or open book).
 Exam days should not exceed the number of committee members (e.g., four committee members = four 10-hour days).

-The GSC can provide a cover memo of instructions and/or assist with distributing questions if requested.
 The committee chair can choose to distribute the questions separately (questions from one committee member each day) or to send them packaged together the first morning of the exam.
-If receiving one question per day, the student has 10 hours to complete their response and transmit it via email to the appropriate committee member (or GSC, if administering the exam).
+If receiving one question per day, the student has 10 hours to complete their response and transmit it via email to the appropriate committee member.
 This process is repeated on subsequent days.

 Faculty should score written exams immediately in order to facilitate the scheduling of the preliminary oral examination.